realworldocaml/book/en/command-line-parsing.md

 # Command Line Parsing

-Many of the OCaml programs you will write will end up as binaries that will be run directly from a command prompt.
-Any non-trivial program invoked as a command needs a few features:
+Many of the OCaml programs that you'll write will end up as binaries that will be run directly from a command prompt.
+Any non-trivial command-line program needs a few features:

 * program options and file inputs need to be parsed from the command line arguments.